-Privacy Policy
+Privacy policy

 1. Introduction

+This website and the services described herein are provided by Nordic Legal Entity Identifier AB, a company incorporated in Sweden with corporate identity number 556708–1699 ("NordLEI") and registered address at Kungsgatan 56, 111 22 Stockholm, Sweden.
 At NordLEI, we work systematically with information security and data protection to ensure the secure handling of information and personal data.
 We take responsibility for ensuring that personal data processed by us is used only for the intended purposes and is protected against unauthorized access.
 All processing of personal data takes place in accordance with applicable data protection legislation.

 2. Information We Collect and Use

-The personal data we collect about you when you use our services, visit our website, and otherwise interact with us regarding our business includes the following.
+The personal data that we collect about you when you use our services, visit our website, and otherwise interact with us regarding our business includes the following.

 • Contact details, such as postal address, e-mail address, telephone number.